danny05158/My_Website/content/project/seniorenrichment-project/index.md

   focal_point = "Center"
 +++

 Aircraft Fanatics is a CRUD web app built in five days.
-It is an app for aircraft fanatics which integrates RESTful API and allows you to manage these aircrafts!
-Built using Sequelize, Express, React, Redux, and React-Redux.
-For styling I used Material UI and Grommet v2.
+It is an app for aircraft fanatics which integrates RESTful API and allows you to manage aircrafts!
+For styling I used Material UI.

-Visit the github repo using the Project Link above.
+Please visit the github [Repo](https://github.com/danny05158/seniorEnrichment)